A A R O N H A R B E R

 Aaron also served on the Accountability Committee for his daughter’s public school, Peak to Peak K-12 Charter School, helped with the school’s fundraising (including the school’s primary annual fundraising dinner and auction), and worked in the school’s cafeteria as a volunteer serving lunch to students.
 He also helped with fundraising and was a volunteer who helped served as the emcee and auctioneer for the annual major fundraiser at his daughter’s elementary school (Bixby School) where he also served lunch for many years.

-He has served on the Advisory Board of the Ohio Center for Broadcasting and donates a considerable amount of his time every week to charitable organizations to help them with organizational planning and fundraising as well as to individuals who need business and personal advice.
+He has served on the Advisory Board of the Colorado Media School and donates a considerable amount of his time every week to charitable organizations to help them with organizational planning and fundraising as well as to individuals who need business and personal advice.

 Aaron was graduated first in his class from Fairview High School in Boulder, Colorado, where he gave the valedictory address at the school’s commencement, held at Macky Auditorium at the University of Colorado.
 He received his undergraduate degree (A.B.) from Princeton University's Woodrow Wilson School of Public and International Affairs (concentrating in Economics).

 At Princeton, Aaron became the first person in the then 220-year history of the University to win the two awards for being the person who did the most for his class and the person who did the most for the entire University during his four years in attendance.
-For these accomplishments, he was the first person to receive both the W. Sanderson Detwiler Prize and the Class of 1901 Medal.
+For these accomplishments, he received both the W. Sanderson Detwiler Prize and the Class of 1901 Medal.

 Aaron’s primary role in life is raising his daughter -- whose unending homework questions kept him very busy for many years.
 His hobbies are running (he is not very fast but he keeps going), basketball (his height helps), tennis (he’s not very good but he can play), and eating (he’s very good at this).
 He also has been a Puppy Raiser and a courier (delivering puppies by air) for Guide Dogs for the Blind and has been caring for multiple pets for decades while living on and managing a 320-acre Colorado farm located between Lafayette and Erie --- all for more than quarter of a century.